 Council and its land development partners have invested extensively in active transport through the highly valued trail network that is being built jointly by Council and the development industry.
-Council submits to the Select Committee that the benefits of encouraging more uptake of active transport is vital for the following reasons:
+Council outlines that the benefits of encouraging more uptake of active transport is vital for the following reasons:

-- Facilitates passive exercise through active transport as an alternative to car trips - In other states (NSW) it has been reported that a very high percentage of the government health budget can be attributed to a lack of exercise and therefore by increasing active transport participation can deliver tangible and measurable reductions in health spending. - Enables a reduction in the short car trip (<2km) - Very modest (+5%) increases in the adoption of Active Transport in lieu of car travel at peak hour can be equivalent to the reduced congestion at peak hour traffic that we sometimes enjoy, for example, during school holidays.
+- Facilitates passive exercise through active transport as an alternative to car trips - In the eastern states it has been reported that a very high percentage of the government health budget can be attributed to a lack of exercise and therefore by increasing active transport participation can deliver tangible and measurable reductions in health spending. - Enables a reduction in the short car trip (<2km) - Very modest (+5%) increases in the adoption of Active Transport in lieu of car travel at peak hour can be equivalent to the reduced congestion at peak hour traffic that we sometimes enjoy, for example, during school holidays.